-3.1 Metropolitan Transportation Plan (MTP) Maintenance
+3.1 Metropolitan Transportation Plan (MTP)

-3.1.1 Lead Agency: SEMPO via consulting contract with the Southeast Missouri Regional Planning and Economic Development Commission (SEMO RPC)
+3.1.1 Lead Agency: SEMPO via consulting contract (TBD)

 The 2016-2040 Metropolitan Transportation Plan (MTP) was adopted by the Board of Directors on February 17, 2016.
-The MTP describes the existing transportation systems in the SEMPO planning area and identifies future transportation improvements that may be necessary, based on multiplescenario forecasts.
+The MTP describes the existing transportation systems in the SEMPO planning area and identifies future transportation improvements that may be necessary, based on multiple-scenario forecasts.
 It also contains goals and objectives, as well as possible actions that could be taken to achieve them.
 The financial plan of the MTP is divided into two categories: fiscally constrained and illustrative.
-This longrange, multi-modal, regional transportation plan will serve as the principal guide for developing an integrated, intermodal transportation system to facilitate the safe and efficient movement of people and goods.
+This long-range, multi-modal, regional transportation plan will serve as the principal guide for developing an integrated, intermodal transportation system to facilitate the safe and efficient movement of people and goods.
 Federal regulations require the MTP to be updated every five (5) years, at a minimum.
-Because the MTP and the Transportation Improvement Program (TIP) must be closely aligned, it is anticipated the MTP may need to be amended prior to the five (5) year update.